 You can imagine the three French women (France Degand, Janine Delbert and Michèle Cancre d’Orgeix) had a copy of a Shell in the glovebox of their Peugeot 206 wagon before setting out their double crossing of the Sahara in 1956 (video below).

+The 1950s were the apogée of the colonial era when even in the Belgian Congo, trains ran across the jungle on time and roads drivable by regular cars snaked across the equatorial escarpments.
+In the Sahara pistes were well maintained, regularly patrolled and for the most part, well marked too.
+The Sahara still had its rough edges and expansive voids, but had been effectively tamed by the colonial administration, including a desert-wide network of Shell stations: ‘In the Sahara, as in your garage‘ the guidebook boasts.
 It was the vestiges of this investment in desert infrastructure which we inherited in the 1970s and 80s by which time the whole region had seen 15-20 years of independent rule.
 The Shell emblem was long gone, replaced by nationalised fuel companies distributing the commodity with had become integral with global progress and development.

 Until 1939… the book starts… conditions for the harmonious development of winter tourism were coming together in the Sahara.
 Excellent temperatures, admirable sites, distant horizons, interesting populations, verdant palmeries [and] distinctive architecture: behold the country.

 It then goes on to introduce the Sahara, using a flowery style which I’ve read in more recent French guides to the Sahara.
 The book doesn’t miss a chance to include an exposition of the magnificent French achievements in the Sahara since 1919.